MRafiqAsim/exoplayer2.10.8/README.md

 # exoplayer2.10.8
-Custom built to support all the video streaming format.
+Custom built FFMPEG Library to support all the video streaming format using exo player 2.10.8